jrio95/LwExercise/README.md

  In order to get the database, its tables and the initial data deployed.
 Once you have done that you just have to build and run the Web Api.

- (Note: if you want to deploy it in a non local database you have to change de connectiong string called db placed in appsetting.json file).
+ (Note: if you want to deploy it in a non local database, you have to change connectiong string called db placed in appsetting.json file).